 The Certificate in Accounting is designed for individuals who are interested in learning more about the accounting profession, the role of accountants in business and developing an accounting knowledge base.

-- Students will be to use accounting information in making business decisions
+- Apply accounting information in making business decisions.

 Curriculum Requirements (4)

 ACCT 221 Introduction to Managerial Accounting

 ACCT 321 Intermediate Accounting I

 ACCT 322 Intermediate Accounting II

 Accounts Payable Clerk

 For further information about the Undergraduate Certificate in Accounting, please contact the program Coordinator & Advisor, Dr. Sandra Rahman at email@example.com.

 - Requirements are accurate to date.
 However, the University reserves the right to change requirements in the future, and will notify applicants should any changes be made.